 When I was a kid they dropped people on the moon for the first time ever, and I witnessed it all live on b&w television.
-I also witnessed that they dropped bombs on people living in sheds, in countries far-away, and that students, because of that, were revolting and were throwing stones at the police.
-Disturbing pictures, but also strong visions of a better society, with technology that would solve all problems and seem to imply a brighter future.
-At the end of the 60’s the future only could be better than the current present!
+I also witnessed that they dropped bombs on people living in sheds, in countries far away and that students, because of that, were revolting and were throwing stones at the police.
+Disturbing pictures, but also strong visions of a better society, with technology that would solve all problems and that seem to imply a brighter future lying ahead.
+At the end of the ’60s, the future only could be better than the current present!

 But now the future is not what it used to be!
-Were are we today: it didn’t really turned out as envisioned end of the sixties, or?
-We stopped flying to the moon, but still drop bombs on people living in sheds.
+Where are we today: it didn’t really turn out as envisioned at the end of the sixties, or?
+We stopped flying to the moon, but still, drop bombs on people living in sheds.
 Technology did not solve all problems, it created new ones.

 Today, many see the future being worst than the current present… how come?
-Well, some seemingly insolvable problems, which spoil or vision of a bright future, have creeped in: pollution, climate change, aids, sustainable energy creation, burnout…
+Well, some seemingly unsolvable problems, which spoil or vision of a bright future, have crept in: pollution, climate change, aids, sustainable energy creation, burnout…

 The designer and researcher Horst Rittel once called these ‘wicked problems’. [see my earlier post.]
 They have, according to Rittel and other researchers, no stopping rule, they are often not understood until there is a solution formulated and those solutions are either better or worse, but never right or wrong… truly wicked!